 - Price: $5.00

-Digital friends, we’re pleased to announce that the Spring 2012 edition of Colorado Review is now also available in digital format.
-This digital issue features all of the great content of the print edition.
-It comes in a tagged Adobe PDF that is compatible with Adobe Acrobat and its included text-to-speech reader.
+This digital edition of the Spring 2014 issue features all of the great content of the print version.
+It comes as an Adobe PDF that is compatible with Adobe Acrobat and its included text-to-speech reader.
 We’ll email the PDF directly to your Paypal email address.
 If you would like your digital issue sent to an email address that is different than your Paypal address, please specify the correct address in your Paypal order.
 We’ll email the PDF to you as soon as we receive your order, usually 1-2 business days.

 Featured in this Issue: